 - Find a new recipe for cookies in a cookbook and make a shopping list.

-Does your family enjoy watching football, or playing it?
-Here are some activities inspired by this popular sport:
+Does your family enjoy watching or playing?
+Here are some screen-free winter activities for kids inspired by this popular sport:

 - Create a custom set of football trading cards on index cards

-- Make a bracket and predict who will win
+- Make a bracket for upcoming games and predict who will win each

 - Check scores in the newspaper